-Group Supervision Class: Both sections will meet online via zoom on Mondays from 1:00pm -4:15pm.
+Group Supervision Class: Both sections will meet on Mondays from 1:00pm -4:15pm.
+Per Lewis & Clark policy, the first three weeks of class will be held online.
 Zoom links to access class can be found on the course moodle site.